-Kristan Conell
+Kristan Connell

-Academic Advisor, Barton County Campus
+Academic Advisor, Barton County Campus Nominated by Jessica Loera realize.

-My freshman year of Barton I really struggled with myself emotionally and mentally.
-My advisor Kristan Connell helped not only guide me but helped me through my struggles in ways she probably didn't even realize.
 She helped me realize the greatness that was in me that she saw from the very beginning and never gave up on me.
 I thank her for always believing in me and helping me get to where I am today.
-From the bottom of my heart, thank you, Kristan!
+From the bottom of my heart, thank you, Kristan!"